ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 );
 ```

-Finaly we can register the shaders and the vertex buffers into the graphic pipeline :
+Finally we can register the shaders and the vertex buffers into the graphic pipeline :

 ```cpp
 graphicPipeline->setVertexModule(vertexShader);